zer0cache/matic-docs/docs/develop/getting-started.md

 ### Connecting to Polygon

-You can add Polygon to Metamask or directly use Arkane, which allows you to connect to Polygon using [RPC](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/).
+You can add Polygon to MetaMask or directly use Arkane, which allows you to connect to Polygon using [RPC](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/).

 In order to connect with the Polygon network to read blockchain information, we recommend using the Alchemy SDK.